bhavinpatel9498/bpatel68/itmo-544/Week-02/Questions.md

 ### 5. Section 1.4 describes a distributed file system, including an example of how reading terabytes of data would work.
 How would writing terabytes of data work?

+   Hadoop framework is used for storing terabytes or petabytes of data.There is a NameNode which interacts with client and other DataNodes which stores the data chunks.
+Here NameNode stores metadata about cluster and which DataNode contains which file block etc. Also NameNode act as supervisors to decide best way to store and replicate files.
+DataNodes simply store files or update an existing one.

 ### 6. Explain the CAP Principle.
 (If you think the CAP Principle is awesome, read “The Part-Time Parliament” (Lamport & Marzullo 1998) and “Paxos Made Simple” (Lamport 2001).)